GrammaTech: History

 for their paper describing the Wisconsin slicing research.

 GrammaTech and the University of Wisconsin have been collaborating since 2001 to develop analysis, reverse-engineering, and anti-tamper tools for binary executables.
 Byproducts of this research are CodeSurfer/x86 (a version of CodeSurfer for the Intel x86 instruction set), CodeSonar/x86 (a bug and vulnerability finding tool for stripped executables), and an approach to creating such systems automatically from formal semantic descriptions of arbitrary instruction set architectures.

 This research was later commercialized into CodeSonar for Binaries and CodeSentry, a software composition analysis tool.

 In 2019, GrammaTech was acquired by Five Points Capital.

 In September 2023, Grammatech announced that it was spinning off part of its software products division, specifically the CodeSonar and CodeSentry product lines, to venture capital firm Battery Ventures.
 The transaction establishes a new, independent entity that will operate under the CodeSecure, Inc. name and be headquartered in Bethesda, Maryland.
 As part of the spin-off, Grammatech named Daniel Goodwin as CEO to lead the corporation going forward.
 Goodwin, who previously was General Manager of the research division of Grammatech, has experience in cyber security, software, systems, FPGAs, microelectronics, telecommunications, networking, and hardware in domains such as Information Assurance, SIGINT, and Platform Missions.

+In late 2024, GrammaTech was named by the Play ransomware group as an alleged victim of a cyberattack, with the attackers claiming to have accessed confidential personal and business data.
+Cybersecurity researchers noted that no data samples were published and assessed the potential impact as limited, indicating that the claims could not be independently verified and that any exposure was likely constrained.